 Tips for calculating how much life insurance you need:

-Here are some additional tips to keep in mind as you calculate your coverage and loved ones needs:
+Here are some additional tips to keep in mind as you calculate your life insurance coverage and loved ones needs:

-Life insurance should be thought of as a part of your overall financial plan.
-This plan is to take account for any foreseeable future expenses such as inflation, assets, income growth, medical expenses, and anything else.
+- Life insurance should be thought of as a part of your overall financial plan.
+This plan is to take into account for any foreseeable future living expenses such as inflation, assets, income growth, medical expenses, and anything else.

-More is better.
+- More is better.
 If you are deciding on a number or less because you expect your debts to decrease, choose the higher number.
-Companies like Waffle Insurance allow you to change your policy coverage and month premiums at any time without getting a new policy.
-This is helpful as you can change your coverage amount to be larger or smaller as your debt shrinks or increases.
+Companies like Waffle Insurance allow you to ladder up or ladder down your life insurance policy coverage and monthly premiums at any time without getting a new policy.
+This is helpful as you have the chance to change your coverage amount to be larger or smaller as your debt shrinks or increases.

-Talk to your family.
-Your spouse likely has other expenses in mind that are going to be important.
+- Talk to your family.
+Your spouse likely has other expenses or financial obligations in mind that are going to be important.
 Things such as term length is also important to consider such as coverage until you retire or until the kids finish college.
 These are discussions worth having.